Antifa blames older man for Portland fracas that left him bloodied

-There’s no question John Blum was badly beaten by antifa activists at last week’s protest in Portland.
+There’s no question John Blum was badly beaten by antifa activists at last week’s protest in Portland, Oregon.
 The question is whether he had it coming.

 Antifa activists argue he did.
 After photos of the 67-year-old Oregon man, his face covered with blood, made the rounds on social media, the left-wing anarchist group accused Mr. Blum of starting the fracas, posting shots of him wielding an expandable baton.